input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

     * Track block sizes
     * Pipelining
     * Disconnect from nodes with invalid blocks

+**Networking**
+- Old -> New Proxy updated to use the ChainDB and final node-to-node protocols
+- Node to node transaction relaying
 ***

 ****OS Platform Config**** 🌳  Tasks - remaining development team effort